Leg bowing in children is common and often developmental.

 myoclonus epilepsy with ragged red fibres (MERRF)

-Mitral valve disease (MVD) principally comprise of a two main functional abnormalities, which can occur in isolation or in combination:
+Mitral valve disease (MVD) mostly comprises two main functional abnormalities, which can occur in isolation or in combination:

 mitral valve prolapse